 While this point is often bandied about, it is still broadly underappreciated.
 To appreciate how important speed is, go find the best chess player you can and offer to play for $1,000 under the following conditions:

 - Your opponent moves first.

 - You move twice for every move of theirs.

 Unless you are playing somebody at the grandmaster level, you can play pretty horribly and still win.

-When we talk about “getting inside your opponent’s OODA loop”, this is a helpful analogy for thinking about it.
+When we talk about “getting inside your opponent’s OODA loop“, this chess example is a helpful analogy for thinking about it.
 One of the key reasons for the success of Japanese Carmakers over Detroit in the 1970s and 1980s was that Honda and Toyota could bring out a new model in roughly 2 years, with superb quality, while it took Detroit at least a year longer.

 There are a couple of key elements here that people often get wrong.
 One is that effective orientation, getting inside the competition’s OODA loop, is not about blindly moving fast, but about “the ability to rapidly shift the focus of one’s efforts”.